manemarron/serverless-plugin-var-substitution/README.md

     varSubstitution:
         pattern: &&
         variables:
+        - 'some string word'
         - search: 'some word'
           replace: 'some other word'
 ...
 ```

-For the above example, the plugin would search for all occurences of &&some word&& in the compiled CloudFormation template and replace them with `some other word`.
+For the above example, the plugin would search for all occurences in the compiled CloudFormation template of &&some string word&& and replace them for ${some string word} and also all occurences of &&some word&& and replace them with `some other word`.

 ## Getting Started
 1. Install plugin from npm: